Service Levels

 The availability guarantee applies to the services provided by VSHN only, see Exceptions to Availability Guarantee for a list of exceptions.
 The service level applies to an individual service instance.

-Each product defines its Service Level Indicators (SLIs) which the guarantee applies to:
+Each product or Solution Building Block defines its Service Level Indicators (SLIs) which the guarantee applies to:

 Please refer to the individual service description on the list of AppCat Services.